jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 If I wanted to attend conferences on (very) limited funds, I could become a _speaker_.

-As a speaker you get free entry to the event, and quite often, the conference will cover flights and acommodation for  interstate speakers.
+As a speaker you get free entry to the event, and quite often, the conference will cover flights and accommodation for  interstate speakers.
 What an amazing way to increase the number of conferences you can attend!

 ## Except...